-How to Make a Tulle Bow
+How to Make a Tulle Bow for Gift Wrapping

 My daughter’s best friend’s birthday is coming up and we decided to buy her…craft supplies, of course!
 We raided a few stores and bought a colorful floral plastic bin to keep everything inside.
 This way, she would have her own storage bin separate from her three sisters.
 The plastic bin was beautiful in itself, so I didn’t want to cover it in wrapping paper.
 I ended up making a tulle bow in her favorite color, purple.
 Here is a quick tutorial on how to make a tulle bow.

 You only need two things: